Neutrino Mass Matrices with Generalized CP Symmetries and Texture Zeros: Analysis, Results, and Discussion

 There are 12 patterns of neutrino mass matrix with one texture zero and one generalized CP symmetry (6 possibilities for texture zeros and 2 for generalized CP symmetry) as described in the last section.
 All these patterns will have distinct predictions for neutrino masses, mixing angles, and CP violation.

-The neutrino mixing matrix $U$ for any of these patterns depends upon the free parameters which are three angles ($\theta_1$, $\theta_2$, and $\theta_3$) defining the orthogonal matrix $O_{\nu}$ and the choices of the integers ($k_1$, $k_2$, and $k_3$) defining the matrix $Q_{\nu}$.
-For each pattern of the neutrino mass matrix, we can calculate the parameter $R_{\nu}$, the three neutrino mixing angles, and the three CP-violating phases as described in the last section.
+The neutrino mixing matrix $U$ for any of these patterns depends upon the free parameters which are three angles ($\theta_1$, $\theta_2$, and $\theta_3$) defining the orthogonal matrix $O_{\nu}$ (Eq. \ref{eq:onu}) and the choices of the integers ($k_1$, $k_2$, and $k_3$) defining the matrix $Q_{\nu}$ (Eq. \ref{eq:qnu}).
+For each pattern of the neutrino mass matrix, we can calculate the parameter $R_{\nu}$, the three neutrino mixing angles, and the three CP-violating phases as described in section \ref{sec:2.4}.

 The angles $\theta_1$, $\theta_2$, and $\theta_3$ defining the generalized CP transformations X$_1$ and X$_2$ are the three free parameters in our numerical analysis of the neutrino mass matrices with one texture zero and a generalized CP symmetry.
 We vary these three angles uniformly in the interval $[-\frac{\pi}{2},\frac{\pi}{2}]$.
 We consider all the signs resulting from the choices of the integers $k_1$, $k_2$, and $k_3$.
-Then, we calculate the values of $R_{\nu}$ for these patterns of the neutrino mass matrix using the relations derived in the last section.
+Then, we calculate the values of $R_{\nu}$ for these patterns of the neutrino mass matrix using the relations derived in section \ref{sec:2.4}.
 Next, we obtain the allowed parameter space for the angles ($\theta_1$, $\theta_2$, and $\theta_3$) for which $R_{\nu}$ lies between its experimentally allowed range at 3 standard deviations.
 Finally, we calculate the predictions for the three mixing angles and CP-violating phases as explained in Section \ref{secgcp}.
-By varying the smallest neutrino mass $m_{\circ}$ ($m_1$ for NH and $m_3$ for IH) and the two mass-squared differences ($\Delta m_{12}^2$ and $\Delta m_{13}^2$) in their experimentally allowed ranges at three standard deviations (Table \ref{tabdat}), we also calculate the predictions for the effective neutrino mass ($|M_{ee}|$) measurable in neutrinoless beta decay experiments and the sum of neutrino masses ($\Sigma_m$) observable in the cosmological experiments.
+By varying the smallest neutrino mass $m_{\circ}$ ($m_1$ for NH and $m_3$ for IH) and the two mass-squared differences ($\Delta m_{12}^2$ and $\Delta m_{13}^2$) in their experimentally allowed ranges at three standard deviations (Table \ref{tabdat}), we also calculate the predictions for the effective neutrino mass ($|M_{ee}|$) measurable in neutrinoless double beta decay experiments and the sum of neutrino masses ($\Sigma_m$) observable in the cosmological experiments.
 The results of this numerical analysis are presented below for one texture zeros with one generalized CP symmetry.